640 South State StreetDover, Delaware 19901

 Once superior vena cava syndrome is recognized, prompt attention is important.

-As long as the trachea (windpipe) is not blocked, superior vena cava syndrome is not usually a life-threatening emergency; therefore, a definite diagnosis should be made before treatment is begun.
+As long as the trachea (windpipe) is not blocked, superior vena cava syndrome is not usually a life-threatening emergency; therefore, a definite diagnosis should be made before treatment is started.

 A chest X-ray, computed tomography (CT) scanning of the chest, venography (imaging of the veins), magnetic resonance imaging (MRI), and ultrasound (high energy sound waves used to develop a picture) may all be used in determining the site and type of blockage.

 If lung cancer is suspected, a sputum specimen should be collected.
 If the sputum specimen is negative, a biopsy may be taken.
-The results of the biopsy will help the doctor decide on the best treatment.
+The results of the biopsy will help the healthcare provider decide on the best treatment.

 Treatment of superior vena cava syndrome depends on the cause of the obstruction, the seriousness of the symptoms, the prognosis of the patient, and the patient's preferences.
 Radiation therapy and chemotherapy should not be started until the cause of the blockage is determined.
 The treatments discussed in this summary will focus on superior vena cava blockage caused by cancer.
 Since the treatment of the blockage may depend on the type of cancer, this diagnosis should be made before treatment is started.
 Unless the airway is blocked or the brain is swelling, waiting to start treatment usually presents no problem.
 The following treatments can be used for superior vena cava syndrome.